 Course description

-The course does offer a bird’s eye on general developments all over Europe and the West, but zooms in on moments of crisis, rapid change and revolutions in particular countries, that are exemplary for Europe-wide evolutions in different periods of history.
-This allows the embedding of constitutional changes deeply into narratives about power elites' political, economic, religious and cultural agendas as well as consider the concrete impact of political theories and cultural movements – such as humanism, Enlightenment rationalism, romanticism – on key actors and their actions.
+The course does offer a bird’s eye on general developments all over Europe and the West, but zooms in on moments of crisis, rapid change, and revolution in particular countries, which are exemplary for Europe-wide evolutions in different periods of history.
+This allows the embedding of constitutional changes deeply into narratives about power elites' political, economic, religious, and cultural agendas as well as considering the concrete impact of political theories and cultural movements – such as humanism, Enlightenment rationalism, romanticism – on key actors and their actions.
 The aim is to distinguish between changes that were contingent on political contexts and the slow gestation of institutions and abstract doctrines over time.
 In this manner, a teleological view on the development of the current Western constitutional model of market democracy is avoided; current concerns about its decay are historically framed.
-The present-day model of market democracy appears as just another, transient form of law-based constitutional and constitutionalist government, that is in need of partial reform rather than justifying despair for its future.
-As such the course aims to arm students better to understand the current challenges that seem to threaten, within and without the West, democracy and the rule of law.
+The present-day model of market democracy appears as just another, transient form of law-based constitutional and constitutionalist government that needs partial reform rather than despair for its future.
+As such, the course aims to better arm students to understand the current challenges that seem to threaten, within and without the West, democracy and the rule of law.

 The lectures combine national, constitutional perspectives with reflections on international order and the process of globalization.
 The close interdependencies between national and international legal orders are discussed.